 Keap1/Nrf2 Signal Transduction.
 Keap1 is an E3 ubiquitin ligase important for cellular defense against genotoxic stress, and in that context contributes fundamentally to aging and a myriad of human cancers, most notably lung cancer.
 Keap1 functions by ubiquitinating the Nrf2 transcription factor, which ultimately results in the proteosomal degradation of Nrf2.
 In an effort to better understand Keap1 in an oncogenic contect, I completed quantitative proteomic analysis of the Keap1 protein complex as well as functional genomic screen of the Keap1/Nrf2 pathway.
 The resulting integrative map has identified numerous novel proteins which both physically associate with keap1 as well as functional regulate Keap1/Nrf2 signaling.
 Ongoing work in the lab is focused on understanding the mechanisms by which these proteins control Keap1 function as well as uncovering new cancer connections.

-E3 Ubiquitin Ligase Substrate Identification.
+E3 Ubiquitin Ligases and Ubiquitin specific proteases.
 E3 ubiquitin ligase complexes provide specificity and catalysis for the transfer of ubiquitin to target proteins, a post-translational modification that results in proteosome-mediated degradation, altered subcellular localization or changes in protein interaction.
 As such, E3 ubiquitin ligases regulate every facet of cell biology, and importantly, are frequently perturbed in disease states such as cancer.
-While expanding my protein-protein interaction network for the Wnt/b-catenin pathway, I performed tandem affinity purification and mass spectrometry on bTrCP, the E3 ubiquitin ligase responsible for b-catenin degration.
-As the E3 complex is catalytic in action, many of the known bTrCP substrates were not identified by LC/MS/MS. As such I designed and implemented a novel approach which stabilizes the E3-substrate interaction.
-Using this strategy, I have identified novel substrates for both the bTrCp and Keap1 E3 ubiquitin ligases.
-Work in my laboratory is exploiting this system to identify substrates for uncharacterized E3 ubiquitin ligases, specifically those with established connections to human disease.
+While defining protein-protein interactions within the Wnt/β-catenin pathway, we performed tandem affinity purification and mass spectrometry on βTrCP, the E3 ubiquitin ligase responsible for β-catenin degradation.
+As the E3 complex is catalytic in action, many of the known βTrCP substrates were not identified by LC/MS/MS. As such we designed and implemented an approach which stabilizes the E3-substrate interaction.
+Using this strategy, we have identified novel substrates for both the βTrCP and the KEAP1 E3 ubiquitin ligases.
+Work in my laboratory is exploiting this system to identify substrates for uncharacterized E3 ubiquitin ligases, specifically those with established connections to oxidative stress signaling, Wnt signaling and human disease.

 Awards and Honors